Do you suffer from workout boredom? Have you hit a plateau with your results? Do you flat out cringe when you think of hitting the gym?

 7. Find Online Training Programs

 If one of your excuses is not having wanting to hire a trainer, there are lots of fitness challenges and programs online.
-If you're already confident you can perform exercises correctly and have gym access or a few items at home to work with, consider searching the Bodybuilding.com database for a new training program to freshen things up.
+If you're already confident you can perform exercises correctly and have gym access or a few items at home to work with, consider joining Bodybuilding.com All A ccess for a new training program to freshen things up.

 Even if you've already tried one of the trainers, there are many more to choose from.
 Start fresh by taking advantage of all the great programs available on this website, or trying out a few new exercises you've never done before.
 Many of the trainers on Bodybuilding.com provide meal plans with the workouts and can offer you some fun, fresh ideas to help you improve your fitness.